• Use Cases

 Resend

-Meshes sends a conversion email template directly with trial context and next steps.
+Meshes triggers the conversion email template the workspace has connected, with trial context and next steps.

 Intercom

-Meshes tags the user or updates context for targeted in-app messaging.
+Meshes tags the user through the workspace's Intercom connection for targeted in-app messaging.

-Product and support can align in-app nudges with the same trial timeline the email system sees.
+Product and support in each workspace align in-app nudges with the same trial timeline the email system sees.

 Salesforce

-Sales sees who is active, what plan they viewed, and when the trial ends without waiting for a manual export.
+Reps inside each workspace see who is active, what plan they viewed, and when the trial ends without a manual export.

 HubSpot

-Meshes updates lifecycle or list state for conversion-oriented workflows.
+Meshes updates lifecycle or list state in the workspace's HubSpot connection for conversion-oriented workflows.

-Marketing can keep audience state in sync with the real trial-ending signal.
+Marketing in each workspace keeps audience state in sync with the real trial-ending signal.

 How Meshes handles it